speightashley/Cisco_Notes/Private IP Addresses.md

 # Private IP Addresses

 Private IP addresses are IP addresses reserved for internal use within private networks.
-These addresses cannot be routed on the public internet, making them ideal for local communication within a network, such as a home, office, or organization.
+These addresses cannot be routed on the public internet, making them ideal for local communication within a network, such as a home, office, or organisation.

 ---